-The Global Health Fellows track is designed to equip students to join in the fight against HIV/AIDS, the Zika virus, tuberculosis, malaria, and other pressing health challenges.
+The Global Health Fellows track is designed to equip students to join in the fight against HIV/AIDS, health security, and other pressing health challenges.
 The program will provide students with both an academic and experiential perspective on how intergovernmental institutions, public-private partnerships, and non-governmental organizations shape global health policy.